Rush Rhees Chair, Professor of Spanish and Comparative Literature, and of Film and Media Studies

 PhD Washington University in St. Louis

-Nineteenth, Twentieth and twenty-first century Hispanic literatures and cultures; Spanish cinema; Critical Theory; popular culture; the visual arts; Spanish modernity; the culture of science in Spain; Surrealism in Spain; Digital Humanities
+Nineteenth-, twentieth- and twenty-first-century Hispanic literatures and cultures; Spanish cinema; Critical Theory; popular culture; the visual arts; Spanish modernity; the culture of science in Spain; Surrealism in Spain; Digital Humanities

 418 Lattimore Hall

-- “The Sublime Vampire: Transparency, Melodrama, and the mise-en-scène of three Mexican Vampire Films,” The Universal Vampire Series, 2 vols.
-Forthcoming 2011.
-Eds.
-Barbara Brodman and James E. Doan.
+- “The Sublime Vampire: Transparency, Melodrama, and the mise-en-scène of three Mexican Vampire Films,” The Universal Vampire Series, eds.
+Barbara Brodman and James E. Doan, 2 vols.
+(2011).
 Co-written with Raúl Rodríguez-Hernández.

-- “Parodying Parody: When Mexican Buddy Movies Turn Rudo y Cursi,” Quarterly Review of Film and Video, forthcoming 2012.
+- “Parodying Parody: When Mexican Buddy Movies Turn Rudo y Cursi,” Quarterly Review of Film and Video (2012).

-- “Revolution, Ideology and the Eye of Cinema: El cometa as Mise en Abyme,” forthcoming, Studies in Hispanic Cinemas, December 2011.
+- “Revolution, Ideology and the Eye of Cinema: El cometa as Mise en Abyme,” Studies in Hispanic Cinemas (December 2011).

 - “Who’s Buried in Beatriz’s Tomb?
-Monuments, Mementos, and Muses” Latin American Women Writers B(l)oom, eds.
+Monuments, Mementos, and Muses,” Latin American Women Writers B(l)oom, eds.
 Nuala O’Faolain and Jane Lavery (UK: Cambridge Scholars Press, 2010).